 Kevin: You can buy it at Amazon.com.

 Dr. Biology: Very good.
-This has been Ask-a-Biologist, the podcast, and you've been here on the campus of Arizona State University, even though our program is not broadcast live, you can still send us your questions about biology, using the companion website.
-The address is askabiologist.asu.edu or you can just Google the word Ask a Biologist.
+This has been Ask A Biologist, the podcast, and you've been here on the campus of Arizona State University, even though our program is not broadcast live, you can still send us your questions about biology, using the companion website.
+The address is askabiologist.asu.edu or you can just Google the words 'ask a biologist'.
 I'm Dr. Biology.